floodnetProject16/floodnetRfa/README.md

     ## Install the package
     install_github('floodnetProject16/floodnetRfa')

-Each package has several dependencies that are automatically downloaded.
+The installation process may take some time because each package has dependencies that are automatically downloaded.
-The installation process may take some time...
-It is also recommended to download the most recent version of the HYDAT database (sqlite3) from the [National Water Data Archive](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html).
+Moreover, we also recommend downloading the most recent version of the HYDAT database (sqlite3) from the [National Water Data Archive](https://www.canada.ca/en/environment-climate-change/services/water-overview/quantity/monitoring/survey/data-products-services/national-archive-hydat.html).

+## Supplementary material

+Two companion datasets: `gauged_sites.csv` and `descriptors.csv` can be downloaded [here](https://drive.google.com/file/d/1TD-XhX1hQtjcWQFSKErzOvlBXfvYtrnf/view?usp=sharing).
+Their content has been collected during the FloodNet Project, and they illustrate the information need by a user to perform FFA with `floodnetRfa`.
+Please note that the companion datasets are provided for demonstration purposes only.
+Some other supplementary materials related to `floodnetRfa` and the companion datasets are available [here](https://github.com/martindurocher/floodnetRfa_extra).

-## Contributing to the package development
+## Contributing to the development

-The development of the package was done using an HYDAT database dating of August 11th, 2019, which can be found [here](https://drive.google.com/file/d/1YI8pmB0U2Tp9FVVPpu2So8SmWIid9PsP/view?usp=sharing).
+The development of the package used an HYDAT database dating of August 11th, 2019 that can be found [here](https://drive.google.com/file/d/1YI8pmB0U2Tp9FVVPpu2So8SmWIid9PsP/view?usp=sharing).
-For building the vignette and run the tests, the path of the database must be saved in the file `inst/config` that defines the variable `DB_HYDAT`.
+For building the vignette and run the tests, the path of the database and companion dataset must be indicated in the file `inst/config`.
 See the example `inst/config-example`.
-After the package is built, the variable `DB_HYDAT` can be loaded using the command.
+When the package is built, global variable can be loaded using the command.

     source(system.file('config', package = 'floodnetRfa'))

 and the vignette rebuilt using the command.

     devtools::build_vignettes()